PengZhao022/f1-flask-site/README.md

-# F1 Flask Site
+# F1 Career Dashboard

-A Flask-based site to host Tableau-embedded dashboards for F1 competition analysis.
+Deployed with Flask on DigitalOcean.